AsianPLoP is a PLoP ® Conference sanctioned by the Hillside Group.

 - How To Solve It: Patterns for Learning and Teaching Object-Oriented Programming and Engineering Practices, Yu Chin Cheng and Kai H. Chang

-- Two threat patterns: "Compromising applications using components with known vulnerabilities" and "Direct access to objects using uncontrolled references", Rohini Sulatycki and Eduardo B. Fernandez (under shepherding process due to some delay at committee side)
+- Two threat patterns: "Compromising applications using components with known vulnerabilities" and "Direct access to objects using uncontrolled references", Rohini Sulatycki and Eduardo B. Fernandez [added]

 - Rails Development Patterns, Hiroki Yoshioka.